 Raise the presser foot and keep it raised as you thread the sewing machine – this is important

 Take the bobbin and insert it to the bobbin case.
-You may have a separate bobbin case or joined bobbin case depending on the machine.
-The way you insert the bobbin is most probably indicated on your machine or else definitely in the manual
+Depending on the machine, you may have a separate bobbin case or joined bobbin case.
+The way you insert the bobbin is most probably indicated on your machine or else definitely in the manual.

 Keep the thread spool on the thread pin.
-Turn the handwheel toward you so that the needle is raised the maximum.
+Turn the handwheel toward you so that the needle is raised to the maximum.

 The thread pin may be horizontally placed or vertically placed depending on the machine you have.
 If it is horizontally placed do place the spool cap a small round cap to secure the thread spool in place.

 Guide the thread end through the thread guide.
-Most machines will have engraved indication as to the direction you should take the thread end towards the needle.
-Take extra care around the tension guide as a miss here may be difficult to notice.
-Also do not pass the thread through the bobbin thread guide.
+Most machines will have engraved indications of how you should take the thread end toward the needle.
+Take extra care around the tension guide, as a miss here may be difficult to notice.
+Also, do not pass the thread through the bobbin thread guide.

 I have a brother sewing machine and checkout the way to use needle threader given in their official website .
 I suppose the same procedure is applicable for most machines

-If you are using a twin needle you will have the additional steps of changing the needle, presser foot and attaching an additional thread pin for the other thread spool.
+If you are using a twin needle, you will have the additional steps of changing the needle, presser foot, and attaching an additional thread pin for the other thread spool.
 You may not be able to use the needle threader with the twin needles.

 Hold the thread end and move the hand lever so that the needle goes down and brings up the bobbin thread.
 Pull the bobbin thread tail.

-Hold both the thread tails and bring it to the back of the needle.
-You can start sewing now.
+Hold both the thread tails and bring them to the back of the needle.

-If you still have doubts regarding the steps checkout this beautifully detailed video
+If you still have doubts regarding the steps check out this beautifully detailed video